wilfredsmit/dsm-reverse-proxy-websocket/README.md

 # dsm-reverse-proxy-websocket
-Configuration fix for Synology DSM 6 reverse proxy to handle websocket
+Configuration fix for Synology DSM 6.x reverse proxy to handle websocket

-**BACKUP YOUR `portal.mustache` BEFORE MODIFYING IT!**
+**BACKUP YOUR `Portal.mustache` BEFORE MODIFYING IT!**

 You need to edit the file `sudo vi /usr/syno/share/nginx/Portal.mustache` to add the followings in the `Location` section: